nezzzumi/navicat-dump/README.md

 # Navicat Dumper

-This tool shows the Navicat database connections saved on the computer, including the password in plain text.
+This tool dumps Navicat database connections saved in the computer registries, including passwords in plain text.

-Tested with Navicat 15, and MySQL connections.
+> Tested on Windows, with Navicat 15 and MySQL connections.

 ## TODO